BYU-Idaho values suggestions and ideas that can improve the university.

 Arrival Time and Check-in

-All participants should arrive at Theatre Camp on Monday between 1:00 and 1:30 p.m.
+All participants should arrive at Theatre Camp on Monday starting at 11:00 a.m.
 Check-in will be in the lobby of the Arbor Cove Apartment Complex.
 The Arbor Cove Parking Lot is available during check-in.
 For youth driving to Theatre Camp long-term parking passes are available upon request.
 Please arrive dressed appropriately for campus (no shorts, capris, or flip-flops).
 Room assignments and other program information will be given at this time.
 Participants will then check-in at their apartments.

 The program will conclude on Saturday at approximately 5 p.m.
 Friends and Family are invited to our end of week Revue show that will be performed in the Blackbox Theatre, located in the Snow Building Theatre.
 After that there will be strike of all set pieces and risers for the participants and a soirée for the parents.
 We will be done at 5 p.m.
 We will have official check out there at the Snow Building.

 -The main principles of improvisational theatre.
 "Improv" is not just about comedy shows, it is an important skill for any actor to have and useful in so many settings.

 - The basics.
 Learn about blocking, movement, emotion, character and much more in our acting core class!

 - About your most important tool as an actor - your voice!